 The bracket\and\solve\root parameters are:

-f A unary functor that is the function whose root is to be solved. f(x) must be uniformly increasing or decreasing on x.
+A unary functor (or C++ lambda) that is the function whose root is to be solved. f(x) must be uniformly increasing or decreasing on x.

 guess An initial approximation to the root.